Amniotic fluid and pregnancy: everything you need to know

 Fetal infection

 Once the water has broken, creating a sterile environment for the fetus, bacteria can more easily enter the uterus.
 The risk of infection therefore increases with duration.
-Gynaecologists and doctors therefore do their utmost to ensure that delivery takes place within 24 hours of the rupture of the membranes.
+Gynaecologists and doctors therefore do their utmost to ensure that delivery takes place within 24 hours of rupture of the membranes.

-Partial loss of liquid
+Partial fluid loss

 Partial loss of amniotic fluid can increase the risk of fetal infection.
 So, if in doubt, go to the maternity hospital.
 If fissuring is confirmed, it will be treated according to the stage of pregnancy.
 Before 22 weeks' amenorrhea, the volume of the liquid will be measured, and antibiotics and an infectious work-up will be prescribed.
 Between 22 and 35 weeks' gestation, the pregnant woman will be hospitalized and cared for until delivery.

-Why test amniotic fluid?
+Why amniotic fluid testing?

 A relatively rare procedure,amnioscopy is performed at the end of pregnancy, when the term has passed.
 A lighted tube is inserted into the cervix to check the appearance and color of the fluid passing through the amniotic sac.

-When does the amniotic fluid sdrain from the uterine cavity?
+When does the amniotic fluid drain from the uterine cavity?

-Amniotic fluid FAQ
+Amniotic fluid FAQs

 Can the baby swallow amniotic fluid?

-To date, no scientific study has succeeded in proving beyond doubt that la pregnant woman's state of hydration can influence the quantity of amniotic fluid.
+To date, no scientific study has succeeded in proving beyond doubt that a pregnant woman's state of hydration can influence the quantity of amniotic fluid.
 Drinking plenty of water does not increase the volume of amniotic fluid.
 Good maternal hydration does, however, help limit the risk of urinary tract infections, a source of bacteria that can contaminate this sterile substance.

 Does a pregnant woman's food pass into the amniotic fluid?